Annual bus safety inspections

 - The operator keeps a record detailing the inspection results for each bus

 - If the bus is greater than 4.5 tonnes gross vehicle mass (GVM), the annual safety inspection must include a roller brake test.
 A copy of the roller brake test report must be attached to the inspection document

 - A copy of the completed inspection document (including the roller brake test report) must be sent to TSV within five days of the annual safety inspection.

-The information on this page provides a general overview and does not cover all of the relevant law regarding that topic.
+The information on this page provides a general overview and does not cover all of the relevant law on the topic.